Family Friendly Things to do in Duluth MN

 Duluth Waterfalls

 Duluth is a wonderland of waterfalls in Northern Minnesota.
 You can experience many of them.
-My favorite stretch is Congdon park.
+Congdon Park is my absolute favorite stretch.
 There are all three easily accessible by your car.
 Parking on the road or in the small lots, you can see all different kinds of falls, each with its own personality.

 Another great location to check out is Seven Bridges Road.
 All along the road are different parking spots to check out the running water.
 It’s not to be missed.